-- 10.1 The identity of a discloser (or information that is likely to lead to a discloser being identified as a discloser) is safeguarded and will be kept confidential to ensure they are protected from retaliation or victimisation, except in the following circumstances: - (1) the discloser consents to this information being disclosed; - (2) during the investigation process, we are permitted to disclose information (other than the identity of the discloser) that is reasonably necessary for the purposes of investigating the disclosure.
+- 10.1 The identity of a discloser (or information that is likely to lead to a discloser being identified as a discloser) is safeguarded and will be kept confidential to ensure they are protected from retaliation or victimisation, except in the following circumstances: - (1) the discloser consents to this information being disclosed;

+- (2) during the investigation process, we are permitted to disclose information (other than the identity of the discloser) that is reasonably necessary for the purposes of investigating the disclosure.
 We will take reasonable steps to reduce the risk of the discloser being identified; - (3) we need to disclose this information to obtain confidential legal advice or representation; - (4) we are required or permitted to do so by law (for example where we need to disclose this information to an external regulator such as ASIC, APRA, or the police, or are ordered to do so by a court); or - (5) we need to disclose the information to prevent a serious and imminent threat to life, health or property. - 10.2 If you receive information about the identity of a discloser (whether directly or indirectly), you must keep that information confidential (except in the circumstances permitted above).
-If you do not keep that information confidential or you disclose information likely to lead to the person being identified as a discloser (except in the circumstances permitted above): - we may take disciplinary action (up to and including termination of your employment) or other action appropriate in the circumstances - if you are one of our employees you will be subject to disciplinary action, which may include a formal written warning, or termination of your employment, - if you are not one of our employees we may terminate your engagement or appointment, or take other appropriate corrective action; and - you may be exposed to criminal and civil penalties, including substantial fines and / or jail. - 10.3 Files and records relating to disclosures will be treated as confidential and stored securely.
+If you do not keep that information confidential or you disclose information likely to lead to the person being identified as a discloser (except in the circumstances permitted above): - if you are one of our employees you will be subject to disciplinary action, which may include a formal written warning, or termination of your employment, - if you are not one of our employees we may terminate your engagement or appointment, or take other appropriate corrective action; and - you may be exposed to criminal and civil penalties, including substantial fines and / or jail. - 10.3 Files and records relating to disclosures will be treated as confidential and stored securely.